-The attending physician is the physician most involved with the recipient's care at the time of referral and prior to the election of hospice services.
-If the attending physician and the medical director of the hospice provider are one and the same, then a physician member of the interdisciplinary group (IDG) must also sign the BHSF Form Hospice-Certification of Terminal Illness (CTI).
-(See Section 24.5 - Provider Requirements for IDG requirements.)
+The attending physician is that physician most involved with the recipient's care at the time of referral.
+If the attending physician and the medical director of the hospice are one and the same, then a physician member of the interdisciplinary group (IDG) must also sign the BHSF Form Hospice-Certification of Terminal Illness (CTI).
+(See section 24.5 for IDG requirements).